-- 1 Critical thinking skills will be taught in all courses included in the other course distribution areas - Due to the computer intensive nature of many courses, students are encouraged to complete the Computer and Information Literacy requirement as early in their academic career as possible.
+Critical thinking skills will be taught in all courses included in the other course distribution areas

+- 2 Due to the computer intensive nature of many courses, students are encouraged to complete the Computer and Information Literacy requirement as early in their academic career as possible. - 3 The Associate of Science (AS) degree requires at least one lab science course.

-Students who have earned a bachelor's degree or higher from an accredited U.S. college or university may request a waiver of the general education requirements in the Office of Student Records.
+Students who have earned a bachelor's degree or higher from an accredited U.S. college or university may request a waiver of the general education requirements from the Student Connection.
 The following exceptions may apply:

-- The waiver may not apply if some or all of your general education coursework was transferred form an unaccredited institution to the accredited institution that awarded your bachelor's degree. - The General Education Math and Science requirements are not waived if the bachelor's degree does not contain math and/or science coursework. - Specific general education courses may still be required to fulfill the program requirements.
+- 1. The waiver may not apply if some or all of your general education coursework was transferred form an unaccredited institution to the accredited institution that awarded your bachelor's degree. - 2.
+The General Education Math and Science requirements are not waived if the bachelor's degree does not contain math and/or science coursework. - 3.
+The General Education Computer and Information Literacy requirement is not waived if the student did not complete the equivalent of WCC's computer literacy course. - 4.
+Specific general education courses may still be required to fulfill the program requirements.